ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/01-motivation.md

 A university course on data structures and algorithms is essential to anyone who intends to do any substantial programming in their line of work.
-Often, chosing the right data structure for a task is half the battle of solving it, and conversely using the wrong data structure is an easy way to end up with an inefficient or error-prone mess.
+Often, choosing the right data structure for a task is half the battle of solving it, and conversely using the wrong data structure is an easy way to end up with an inefficient or error-prone mess.
 Hopefully, by the time you have read this book you can look back at your earlier